UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 > > {: .language-r}
 > >
 > > <img src="../fig/rmd-06-ch1-sol-1.png" title="plot of chunk ch1-sol" alt="plot of chunk ch1-sol" style="display: block; margin: auto;" />
 > >
+> {: .solution}
+>
+> The `aes()` function maps a visual property of the graph (for example what's on the y axis) to a variable in the data.
+Another visual property of the graph we can change is the point colour.
+Modify the aesthetic on your graph so that the colour (or color  - ggplot accepts either spelling) of the points depends on the region
+>
+> > ## Solution to challenge 1 (part 2)
+> >
 > > We can colour the points according to the region by adding `colour = Region` to the aesthetic:
 > >